-- 6.3.8 The level of sewerage blockage in Northern Ireland is high compared to the average in England & Wales.
-It is possible that there is further action management can take to reduce the blockage rate by targeting areas with high blockage rates and prevent repeat blockages occurring.
-Until this is explored, we do not have confidence in sewer blockage as a robust measure of serviceability. - 6.3.9 The reported figures for sewer collapse and sewer blockage include those on the main sewerage system and those on laterals and drains connecting properties to the main sewerage system.
+- 6.4.11 We believe that the reductions seen in this measure are probably due to management action rather than any change in the asset itself.
+It is possible that there is further action management can take to reduce the blockage rate by targeting areas with high blockage rates to prevent repeat blockages occurring.
+Until this is explored, we will not have confidence in sewer blockage as a strong measure of serviceability. - 6.4.12 The reported figures for sewer collapse and sewer blockage include those on the main sewerage system and those on laterals and drains connecting properties to the main sewerage system.
 To date, NI Water has not been able to report data for the main sewers and laterals separately.
 Since these are distinct asset types, and different interventions may be appropriate, we will consider monitoring the serviceability for the mains sewers and laterals/drains separately once NI Water can report a robust trend of data.